Student A-Z of important information

 Lost property should be taken to the reception where it will be logged and returned to its rightful owner.
 If you have lost anything, please go to the reception during break time.
 To avoid misplacing items, please make sure all uniform items are marked with your name.
 All unclaimed lost property will be displayed at the end of each term.
 Any items remaining by the holidays will be donated to charity.

 At lunchtime we advise all students to eat a delicious freshly cooked meal from our school canteen.
-Parents and students must ensure that SchoolMoney accounts are topped up with enough money to purchase lunch each day.
-A school meal deal is £2.60.
+Parents and students must ensure that Parent Mail accounts are topped up with enough money to purchase lunch and/or a breaktime snack each day.
+A school meal lunch is £2.60 per day.

 All students are encouraged to take up the challenge of Master Mission.
 The programme is designed to give students the opportunity to develop their independence, kindness and cultural capital.
 Each mission, bronze, silver and gold, sets out a series of interesting and unusual activities which students complete in order to gain their award.